If you’re curious about Vessi shoes, check out my candid Vessi shoes review to find out if they’re worth it.

 Vessi Everday shoes retail for $135, which is pretty pricey for a sneaker.

-Although they seem pretty well-made with quality materials, I would attribute the price to the fact that they’re a reasonably new, crowd-funded start-up.
+Although they seem pretty well-made with quality materials, I’d attribute the price to the fact that they’re a reasonably new, crowd-funded start-up.

-In the footwear industry today, there are several start-up shoe companies like Vessi, who need to charge a lot for their shoes as they get off the ground.
+In the footwear industry, start-up shoe companies like Vessi need to charge a lot as they get off the ground.
 If they gain more popularity, the price will probably drop a bit.

 All honest reviews need a final verdict: is the Vessi Shoe worth the price?